Hansoncoder/VMap/README.md

 ```

 ### Issues Encountered

-- Request authorization dialog cannot be displayed, unable to obtain own location information.
+- Unable to display the authorization dialog to obtain user location information.
 - Solution:
-  + Troubleshoot by comparing the process with the demo.
+  + Troubleshoot by comparing the process with the provided demo.
-  +  `step1:` Check Configuration Information
+  +  `step1:` Check Configuration Information.
-  +  `step2:` Review the Authorization Request Process in Code
+  +  `step2:` Review the Authorization Request Process in Code.

 ```swift
 // If the app requires foreground location permissions, it needs to configure